sheyman/docs-barbican/api-docs/common-gs/auth-using-curl.rst

 **Create environment variables**

 #.
 In the ``token`` section of the authentication response, copy the token ``id`` and
    tenant ``id`` values from the token object.
-The following example shows example values only.
+The following example shows sample values only.

       .. include:: ../common-gs/samples/auth-token-object.rst